Why did developers migrate Android applications from Java to Kotlin?: Results from the qualitative study

+Some developers told us that they master or prefer other non-Java Virtual Machine (JVM) programming languages such as C, C++, Python or Haskell.
+As Android developers have been ``{forced}'' to program in Java, the introduction of Kotlin for Android development has been an opportunity for those developers to use some features also available in their favorite programming languages. \emph{Named and default parameters} in Python and \emph{Operator overload} in C++ are features present in Kotlin that developers mentioned in their answers.

+This reason is related to the \emph{development} and \emph{maintainability} of applications.
+The grey literature also highlights these features of Kotlin, e.g., named and default parameters~\cite{Sommerhoff2020LinkJavaVsKotlin,Gour2020, Sommerhoff2015LinkKotlin}, and operator overload~\cite{Kust2017LinkKotlinFeatures, Hiral2018}.

-We asked developers from those not fully migrated apps why they have not finished the migration yet.
-We received the responses of \nremailrepliesnomigrated{} developers (out of \nremailreplies).
-We enumerate the most important reason we identified.
+Thanks to the interoperability between Kotlin and Java, developers do not need to migrate their applications completely.
+We asked developers of not fully migrated apps why they had not yet finished the migration.
+We set out the most important reasons identified.
+Each is related to a code labeled as `RNM:~$i$' from Table~\ref{tab:concepts}.